MIDWAY

 Of course I'm going through a Dark Night of the Soul!
 I'm halfway to Alpha Centauri!

 The dream echoes a dream in SHAMAN.
 Ria dreams she's a reporter at Cape Canaveral for the first Mars mission.
 She feels a rush of joy and shouts "We're on our way!"
 She's starting her spiritual journey.
 I felt ashamed I'm not a real shaman like Ria and Lute.
 I can't even heal myself, let alone do much paranormal stuff beyond odd bits of telepathy and precognition.
 The dream reminds me: I'm more than on my way, and not to Mars either.
 Halfway to the stars!
 OK, I'm a space case... but a heroic one.
 Historic expedition!
-My dreamwork is more cutting-edge than I realize: lost amid daily details, in my interstellar night of the soul, I forget the immense fact of being an explorer lightyears out.
-With the added implication my goal is NOT something familiar, like traditional maturation or fulfilment, or mere personal integration--dreamworkers studying this stuff are pioneers out here.
-To an alien sun no human being has ever walked under.
+Dreamwork on ESP is more cutting-edge than I realize: lost amid daily details, in my interstellar night of the soul, I forget the immense fact of being an explorer at lightyears out.
+The dream hints my goal is NOT something familiar, like maturation or personal fulfilment--I'm pushing the limits.
+Heading for an alien sun no human being has ever walked under.
+Sketch of a creature with pointed ears, black mane and tail swimming in a green sea.

 Time to reverse my orientation!
 So far, I've been past-looking.
 Shift to the future!
-Time to look ahead to the new sun.
-The dream emphasizes forward-looking, not just by the symbolic content, but by the future setting.
+Look ahead to the new sun.
+The dream emphasizes forward-looking, not just by the symbolic content, but by its setting in the future.

 Yet, ironically, my first thought on waking was disappointment.
 After all, we were only half way to Alpha Centauri!
 Such is the cultural trance...